TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

 ### Unity Play Services Resolver

-* TOAST SDK Unity (0.19.0~) version is released with the Unity Play Services Resolver library.
+* NHN Cloud SDK Unity (0.19.0~) version is released with the Unity Play Services Resolver library.
 * This library is copied into your Unity project, automatically resolving dependencies on Android-related libraries (e.g. AAR).

 #### Using Gradle build settings